elewa-academy/Fundamentals/docs_src/0-preparation/README.md

   * A good, descriptive readme
   * A live Gh-Pages demo

 Everything you need to get started can be found in the [Elewa Precourse](https://elewa-academy.github.io/April-Precourse).
-So follow [this link](https://elewa-academy.github.io/April-Precourse) and complete all 3 projects in our precourse.
+So if you haven't already, go back and complete the precourse.
+You'll be using the projects from it in the rest of our curriculum.

 You can find an example of the portfolio you'll be building [right here](https://elewa-student.github.io).